rust-lang/book/src/ch07-01-packages-and-crates.md

 multiple projects.
 For example, the `rand` crate we used in [Chapter 2][rand]<!-- ignore --> provides functionality that generates random numbers.
-Most of the time when Rustaceans say “crate”, they mean library crate, and they use “crate” interchangeably with the general programming concept of a “library".
+Most of the time when Rustaceans say “crate”, they mean library crate, and they use “crate” interchangeably with the general programming concept of a “library”.

 The *crate root* is a source file that the Rust compiler starts from and makes up the root module of your crate (we’ll explain modules in depth in the